 From what I can tell, most folks start with fasting overnight, to give themselves a head start, and then continue into the day.
 For instance, quit eating at 8:00 pm in the evening, and don’t eat until lunch at noon or 1:00 the next day.
 But of course, there are show offs who like to push it even further, and eat within only a four hour window each day or skip entire days, or two days, with nothing but water or tea to drink!

-At this point in my life, not eating for a full day, or two, has zero appeal.
-But holding off on a meal until lunch sounds very reasonable, and would be pretty easy to incorporate into my daily routine.
-I may still go for a coffee in the morning, but without sugar, using monk fruit as my sweetener of choice, and just a little bit of milk or half and half.
+At this point in my life, not eating for a full day, or two, has very little appeal.
+But holding off on a meal until lunch sounds very reasonable, and has been pretty easy to incorporate into my daily routine.
+I may still go for a coffee in the morning a few days each week, but without sugar, using monk fruit as my sweetener of choice, and just a little bit of milk or half and half.

 When lunch time rolls around, I borrow one of Tim’s Slow Carb Diet rules and try to eat meals I’ve had before.
 Not because eating the same meal repeatedly is healthier for me, but rather because I know I won’t overeat if I choose only restaurants that provide portion control as part of their menu.